 Walter adored his stepchildren Janet Elizabeth and James Lee, adopting Janet as his first and only daughter when she was very young.
 Walter doted on his little girl and they shared a special bond that a father has with his daughter.

-Together, Walter and Carolyn raised their family, first in Santa Rosa, then in Sebastopol.
-During this time, Walter worked with the Telephone Company (Bell Systems - AT&T) until it was split up into separate companies in the mid 1980's.
-Shortly thereafter, he retired and began working as a contractor to Pacific Bell.
+Together, Walter and Carolyn raised their family, first in Santa Rosa, and then in Sebastopol.
+During this time, Walter worked with the Telephone Company (Bell Systems - AT&T) until it was split-up into separate companies in the mid 1980's.
+Shortly thereafter, he retired and began working as a contractor for Pacific Bell.
 Walter’s contract work continued for the next 16 years, when he finally retired permanently from service with the Telephone Company and its subsidiaries.
 From 1965 to 2000, Walter served for over 35 years providing telephone service and infrastructure to the Northern California region.
 At his retirement, a coworker shared this heartfelt comment about Walter… “You have provided strong leadership to this organization.
 You will be missed - we are still searching for an able replacement.
 Expect we may see you from time to time.
 Best wishes in your retirement from Pacific Bell and good luck with your new adventures.”